imabutahersiddik/Ultimate-ChatGPT/README.md

 * You can now use this deployment link to access and share your deployed project.

+** After installation set your OpenAI Api key on settings of your deployed app.

 ## 💻 Local Installation Guide ##

 To get started with this project, you can clone this repository and launch the ui in a web server.
 Make sure you have Nodejs, yarn installed on your system.